smarthomeNG/plugins/visu_websocket/README.md

 --> Details are documented later

 ### wsproto
 The version of the web socket protocol can be specified.
 By default the plugin uses version 3.
-For smartVISU version > v2.7 the web socket protocol has to be set to 4.
+For smartVISU version > v2.7 the web socket protocol has to be set to 0 or 4 (depending on the time the v2.8 pre-release of smartVISU was checked out of github).

 ### acl
 The plugin provides by default read only (**`ro`**) access to every item.
 By changing the **`acl`** attribute to **`rw`** you could modify this default behaviour to gain write access to the items in smarthomeNG.